Akshtakawade/Akshta_Meta_Scifor_Technology/README.md

 is_subset = all(item in list1 for item in list2)
 print(is_subset)

-#Max diff btw two consecutive elements in a list
+#Mximum difference between two consecutive elements in a list
 def max_diff(lst):
 return max(abs(lst[i] - lst[i - 1]) for i in range(1, len(lst)))
 numbers = [1, 6, 8, 10, 4]